 Sex, Dating & Technology: Social Media Standards and Those Fucking Dick Pics!

 Now, I'm not saying that women don't behave badly through these mediums but I find it more prominent with men.
 Not all men mind you but it's definitely become an issue.
-My man is disgusted by this behavior and I know he doesn't exactly like the fact that it's happening to me.

 I am angry and frustrated with many of the men on social media who think it's perfectly acceptable to harass women.
 A woman can't reveal her naked breasts on Facebook but a man can take a photo of his naked penis and send it to a woman?

 Think about it for a moment.
 What's the difference between exposing yourself in public and exposing yourself via a text message?
 Anonymity allows really fucked up behavior that is not OK and is likely to go unpunished.

 The first time I received a dick pic I was shocked.
 My first thought was why does this guy think it's OK to send me something so crude and downright offensive.
 No, more like aggressive!

 What the fuck goes through their heads for them to think, "I'm going to take a photo of my penis and send it to a woman and she's going to love it."
 WTF!!!